On teachers, trade unionism and Ulster teachers, for Century Ireland.

 Dr Niamh Puirseil is a historian and critic.
 Specialising in modern Irish political, social and educational history, she has written widely on Irish politics, society and the labour movement.
 She is best-known for The Irish Labour Party 1922-73, the standard history of that party and the best-selling Landmark documents in Irish History.

 She has very recently published Kindling the Flame.
 150 years of the Irish National Teachers Organisation which was published in 2017.
 It charts the development of one of the oldest Ireland’s oldest and most influential unions, as well as offering an in-depth look at education and society and the influence of church and state on the island of Ireland form the era of the Fenians to Brexit.
+(You can read a review of it here and buy it here)

 She has contributed to titles including Jacobin, The Irish Times, The Sunday Business Post, History Ireland, the Irish Literary Review and Village Magazine as well as history and current affairs programmes on television and radio.